 - Elevated liver Enzyme levels

-Treatment’s to manage HELLP until delivery include the following:
+The treatment’s to manage HELLP until delivery includes the following:

 - Complete bed rest and admission into a medical facility to be monitored closely

 - Corticosteroid (to help babies lungs develop more rapidly)